Wavy-Bot/bot/README.md

     <td align="center"><a href="https://deepsource.io/"><img src="https://static.crozdesk.com/web_app_library/providers/logos/000/011/711/original/deepsource-1608196869-logo.png?1608196869" width="100px;" alt=""/><br /><sub><b>Deepsource</b></sub></a><br /></td>
   </tr>
 </table>

+## How to use
+This is yet to be added, for now you can use [Wavy's Discord server](https://discord.gg/Nbcf36Fge5) to ask for help.

+## To-do list
+Please look at the [GitHub Projects page](https://github.com/Wavy-Bot/bot/projects/2).

 ## Where is the old version?
 The old, now depreciated version of Wavy that used Discord.py can be found [here](https://github.com/Wavy-Bot/bot/tree/depreciated).
 Please do keep in mind that the old and new versions are **not** compatible with each other, nor is the database (the new version uses MongoDB instead of Postgres).